News: Ahead of COP30, Champions head to Bonn to strengthen delivery, align ambition and help close the finance gap. Read here.

 ABOUT

-Bushe Matis, an Indigenous man of the Matis ethnic group, born in the village of Bueiro, on the Ituí River, serves as General Coordinator of UNIVAJA, a non-profit organization that represents the Vale do Javari Indigenous Land, the second largest Indigenous territory in Brazil, with 8.5 million hectares.
-Founded in 2007 and formalized in 2010, UNIVAJA defends Indigenous rights, preserves traditional knowledge and protects the territory's biodiversity.
-The region is home to seven Indigenous Peoples, as well as 11 confirmed records of peoples living in voluntary isolation.
+Bushe Matis is from the Matis people and was born in the village of Bueiro, along the Ituí River.
+He is the General Coordinator of UNIVAJA, a non-profit organisation representing the Indigenous Peoples of the Vale do Javari, a vast territory in the western Amazon covering 8.5 million hectares.
+The region is home to seven Indigenous groups, as well as 11 confirmed records of peoples living in voluntary isolation.

 MOTIVATIONS